-At Cornell University, we generally distinguish three different main types of leukemia: Acute leukemia, chronic leukemia and leukemia associated with lymphoma.
+At Cornell University, we generally distinguish three different main types of leukemia: Acute leukemia, chronic leukemia and lymphoma with a leukemic phase.
 We use a combination of clinical signs, hematologic findings and immunophenotyping/cytochemical results for distinguishing between the types of leukemia (see algorithm).

 Animals with acute leukemia usually present with severe cytopenias (because the marrow has been replaced) and many circulating blasts, with mild splenomegaly, hepatomegaly and lymphadenopathy (there are exceptions to every rule).
 In some cases, very low numbers or no circulating blasts may be observed in peripheral blood smears.
 These latter patients are usually bi- or pancytopenic and bone marrow aspiration is required to identify the underlying cause for the cytopenias.
 This is typically the case in horses, where most animals with acute leukemia present with pancytopenia and low numbers to no circulating blasts.

-Acute lymphoid leukemia is generally sub-classified by phenotype as T-ALL, B-ALL or NK-ALL (natural killer cell).
+Acute lymphoid/lymphoblastic leukemia is generally sub-classified by phenotype as T-ALL, B-ALL or NK-ALL (natural killer cell).
 The neoplastic cells are not invariably large.
 We have seen small, intermediate, and large cell variants of ALL.
-The WHO recently updated their classification scheme of lymphoid neoplasms (Swerdlow et al 2016).
+The WHO recently updated their classification scheme of lymphoid neoplasms (Swerdlow et al 2008

 - T-cell ALL usually expresses T cell markers, CD3 and CD5, and are usually MHCII positive.
 They are usually negative for CD34 (stem cell marker), CD4 (helper/regulatory T cell marker) and CD8 (cytotoxic T cell marker).
 They do not usually express enzymes or Sudan B black (SBB), but some can be weakly positive for leukocyte alkaline phosphatase (LAP) and focally positive for α-naphthyl butyrate esterase (ANBE).